benhmoore/Argon/README.md

 ##Simple demo: http://byteaspect.com/cidar

 Cenny.js was built to work with your web app, it is extremely flexible and works with almost any setup.
 Everything is done through a single JS script.
 No Javascript dependancies, just two files: Cenny.js, and a PHP file for the server.
+Oh, and no database required.
+Cenny.js is proudly file based, no specials needed.

 ###**Phrases used in this documentation**: